Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Ensemble Based-Data Assimilation

 \subsection{Ensemble Smoother with Multiple Data Assimilation}

-ES-MDA is an iterative form of the ensemble smoother that performs multiple smaller updates instead of a single large correction \citep{emerick:13b}.
-The method was motivated by the equivalence between single and multiple data assimilation for linear-Gaussian problems, where the same data are assimilated multiple times with an inflated measurement error covariance matrix.
+ES-MDA is an ensemble-based method developed for parameter estimation problems, in which multiple smaller updates are performedm mimicking an iterative process.
+The method is motivated by the equivalence between single and multiple data assimilation in linear-Gaussian systems \citep{emerick:13b}, where the same data are assimilated multiple times using an inflated measurement error covariance matrix at each step.

-For a vector of model parameters $\mathbf{m} \in \mathds{R}^{N_m}$, the ES-MDA analysis equation can be written as:
+For a vector of model parameters $\m \in \mathds{R}^{N_m}$, the ES-MDA analysis equation can be written as: